-- 1. The program administrator responsible for evaluating a student's previous coursework shall: - Determine the acceptability of each course the student wishes to transfer or apply toward the program requirements based upon his/her knowledge of any changes that have occurred since the course(s) was completed; - Give particular attention to courses in areas that have had significant technological changes in recent years (e.g., electronics, automotive, graphic imaging, information systems, administrative support technology); - As deemed appropriate, seek the input of faculty or other administrators regarding the proper course of action. - 2.
-Courses which are determined to have outdated information and whose acceptance would not assure the student of having current skills may be used to meet elective credit requirements.

-- 3. Students who have kept their educational training current through their job activities may have their coursework given special consideration for acceptance. - 4.
+- 1. The program administrator responsible for evaluating a student's previous coursework shall: - a.
+Determine the acceptability of each course the student wishes to transfer or apply toward the program requirements based upon his/her knowledge of any changes that have occurred since the course(s) was completed: - b.
+Give particular attention to courses in areas that have had significant technological changes in recent years (e.g., electronics, automotive, graphic imaging, information systems, administrative support technology, etc.); - c.
+As deemed appropriate, seek the input of faculty or other administrators regarding the proper course of action - Courses which are determined to have outdated information and whose acceptance would not assure the student of having current skills may be used to meet elective credit requirements. - Students who have kept their educational training current through their job activities may have their coursework given special consideration for acceptance. - 4.
+A student who wishes to challenge the non-acceptance of his/her coursework may do so by demonstrating his/her competencies in an appropriate manner to the administrator or appropriate faculty member. - 5.
 Because of the diversity of courses offered and the differences in changes that occur over a given time, no specific time frame can be established for courses whose content may have become obsolete.
-However, it is recommended that all courses taken more than five years ago be carefully reviewed for their current relevance. - 5.
-The decision to accept/not accept a course(s) should be made with the idea that a student's graduation indicates current and relevant competencies in the program of study.
+However, it is recommended that all courses taken more than five years ago be carefully reviewed for their current relevance. - The decision to accept/not accept a course(s) should be made with the idea that a student's graduation indicates current and relevant competencies in the program of studies.